13 Burning Mail-In Ballot Questions, Answered

 The answer to this question varies by state.
 Voters registered in some states will automatically receive a ballot in the mail, while voters in other states will need to request their ballot in advance.
 Your first step should be confirming that you're registered to vote, which you can do here.
 If you’re not registered, head to your state’s Board of Elections page to see if you still have time to register to vote in the 2020 election.
-We also have a list of registration and mail-in ballot deadlines by state here.
+You can also check out this list of registration and mail-in/absentee ballot deadlines by state.

 Nine states mail ballots to voters automatically: Vermont, Nevada, California, New Jersey, Colorado, Hawaii, Utah, Washington, and Oregon.
 Washington, D.C. also sends mail-in ballots to all registered voters.
 If you live elsewhere, you can request one online through Vote.org.

 2. What is the deadline to request a ballot?

 The answer to this question also varies depending on where you’re registered to vote.
 Some states need to receive your mail-in ballot application 14 days before Election Day 2020, while others don’t have a specified deadline.
 These deadlines also vary depending on how you apply for your ballot.
 If you submit your application online or hand-deliver it in person, you will likely be able to buy yourself more time than if you send it in the mail.
 You can find your state’s mail-in ballot application deadlines here.

 Remember that the deadline to apply isn’t the only deadline you need to meet; after receiving your ballot, you’ll also need to make sure it gets to your local election office in time for it to be counted.
 With this in mind, consider applying for and submitting your mail-in ballot as soon as possible.